davesteele/davesteele.github.io/_posts/2021-04-29-comitup-and-pihole.markdown

 The Pi-hole installation instructions talk about the importance that the IP address of the device be persistent.
 The preferred mechanism is to configure your router to return a consistent IP configuration for the device.
-If that is not practical, you can set the current address as static using the NetworkManager _nmcli_ command.
+In practice, the upstream router will continue to provide the same pool ip address if the device is generally online.
+But, if those options are not practical, you can set the current address as static using the NetworkManager _nmcli_ command.

 For instance, if _ip addr_ and _ip route_ return: